 Overall, the findings of this research show the disturbing effects of climate change on young pregnant women, especially in the selected sociocultural cultures.
-The study also shows how climate change makes existing gender disparities worse, as these women experience more physical and emotional stress.
+The study also shows how climate change makes existing gender disparities worse, as these women experience more physicaland emotional stress.
 Educational background plays a significant role in climate change, but they are aware of its impacts on human health, such as heat stress.
-It also shows that there are vast challenges to reaching medical facilities during disruptive weather, which poses a considerable risk to the lives of expecting mothers.
+It also highlights the significant challenges of accessing medical facilities during disruptive weather, which poses a considerable risk to the lives of expectant mothers.
 Mental and emotional strainis quite common and includes sadness and deep concerns about future generations and unborn children.
 Even though such enduring factors as seeking familial support are involved in coping, these are ordinarily inadequate.